Conrad Maldives Rangali Island and Abu Dhabi

 Today is free to explore Abu Dhabi.
 A visit to Sheikh Zayed Mosque is a must; one of the most impressive buildings in the UAE it's a striking sight.
 The waterfront area of the Corniche is perfect for a stroll while in contrast, Yas Island is home to Ferrari World and the Formula 1 Yas Marina Circuit.

-More time at leisure to explore Abu Dhabi today before you are collected from your hotel mid afternoon and taken into the desert for dinner under the stars.
+More time at leisure to explore Abu Dhabi today before you are collected from your hotel mid-afternoon and taken into the desert for dinner under the stars.

 Today you are collected from your hotel for the private transfer back to the airport.

 Relax in a quiet spot on the beach or take to the water using the complimentary snorkelling equipment to explore the house reef.
-Just a 10 metre swim from the shore, you can see a wide variety of marine life including bannerfish, clownfish, angelfish and batfish amongst many others.
+Just a 10 metre swim from the shore, you can see a wide variety of marine life including bannerfish, clownfish, angelfish and batfish among many others.

 If you fancy something a little different, located a short boat ride away, Mandhoo is a local island where you can go to discover what life in The Maldives is like for the locals.
 You can tour around the village and then explore the gardens which are full of trees, plants, flowers, fruits, vegetables and herbs.
 Here you can even try fruit fresh from the trees, as well as the ultra-refreshing coconut milk.